Skip to main content

 Senior management and boards of directors

 The senior management and boards of directors provision prohibits nationality and residency requirements for directors and senior managers.
-Neither Australia nor the UK can require companies to have nationals or residents as directors or senior managers.
+Neither the UK nor Australia can require companies to have nationals or residents as directors or senior managers.

 Minimum standard of treatment